dozmert/Security-Labs/TryHackMe/OhSINT/readme.md

 ---
 ### After-action
-#### What I've learned
-I didn't learn many new things through this box however both `exiftool` and [Wigle](https://wigle.net/) proved to be usefull tools to return to in future.
+Firstly I learned that you need a lot of patience when it comes to OSINT.
+I should have been reading every line of the source instead of jumping over it looking for tags.
+Secondly both `exiftool` and [Wigle](https://wigle.net/) proved to be useful tools to return to in future.

 #### What I would've done differently
-I would have liked to have discovered the information for objective 8 myself.
+I would have liked to have discovered the location of objective 8 myself.